-But before we go about discussing about picking the right best credit card in India, let’s address an important point here.
+But before we go about discussing picking the right best credit card in India, let’s address an important point here.

 With that said, let’s move on.

-The key point is that one should select the credit card that is best suited to one’s spending habits and their interest in perks like reward points, cash-back, discounts, offers, etc. There will be no one single card that will meet everybody’s needs.
+The key point is that one should select the credit card that is best suited to one’s spending habits and interest in perks like reward points, cash-back, discounts, offers, etc. There will be no one single card that will meet everybody’s needs.

 So before you even go about picking the right card, it is advisable to take a step back and understand your spending pattern first.
 This might take a few days effort but it will be worth it.
 How can you do it?
-One way is to tabulate your spends and expenses over the last few months on a paper (or excel sheet) and categorize them into few broad categories like fuel, dining, groceries, shopping, travel, utility, entertainment, etc. Once you do this, it will give you a good idea about how much you spend on various categories.
+One way is to tabulate your spending and expenses over the last few months on a paper (or Excel sheet) and categorize them into a few broad categories like fuel, dining, groceries, shopping, travel, utility, entertainment, etc. Once you do this, it will give you a good idea about how much you spend on various categories.
 This in turn will help you focus on where to maximize your benefits via the right credit card.